 Nowhere is this more evident than in the High Street, which sank in the middle, causing the buildings to lean into each other.

-Hereford House, the light coloured building in this picture, has housed a butcher’s shop for decades but was once a pub called The Wagon & Horses.
+Hereford House, the light coloured building in the middle of this picture, has housed a butcher’s shop for decades but was once a pub called The Wagon & Horses.

 Following subsidence its canny landlord changed the name to The Crooked House and traded on the building’s peculiar angles and sloping floors.

 In one optical illusion, customers could place a ball on a table and watch open-mouthed as it appeared to roll up hill.